Is it true that jalapeños go bad? What are the signs that your jalapeños have gone bad, and how should you keep them?

 Canned or bottled jalapeños

 Any leftovers should be stored in the fridge once the can or bottle has been opened.
-Transfer the peppers, along with the liquid that came with them, to a mason jar or an airtight container before putting them in the fridge.
+Transfer the peppers and the liquid that came with them to a mason jar or an airtight container before putting them in the fridge.